Approved: January 21, 2014

 1. Empowered Official and Export Control Officer

-The Assistant Agency Director and CFO, in addition to other designees who may be appointed by the CEO, is the Empowered Official for all purposes relating to applicable federal export control laws and regulations at TTI.
-The Export Control Officer is responsible for license applications and other approvals required for compliance with export control laws and regulations, and serves as the representative and point of contact for export control matters involving TTI.
-The Export Control Officer is authorized to sign license applications and other authorizations binding TTI in any proceedings before government agencies with export control responsibilities.
+The Chief Executive Officer (CEO), in addition to other designees who may be appointed by the CEO, is the Empowered Official (EO) for all purposes relating to applicable federal export control laws and regulations at TTI.
+The Export Control Officer (ECO) is responsible for license applications and other approvals required for compliance with export control laws and regulations and serves as the representative and point of contact for export control matters involving TTI.
+The Export Control Officer is authorized to sign license applications and other export control authorizations.

-1.1 The Empowered Official is TTI’s official with final responsibility for compliance with export control laws and regulations.
+1.1 The EO is TTI’s official with final responsibility for compliance with export control laws and regulations.

-1.2 TTI employees with managerial or supervisory authority over non-US Persons or projects involving Controlled Information or Controlled Physical Items are responsible for overseeing export control compliance in their areas of administrative responsibility and for supporting the Export Control Officer implementing the procedures set forth by the Texas A&M University System.
+1.2 TTI employees with managerial or supervisory authority over Foreign Persons or projects involving Controlled Information or Controlled Physical Items are responsible for overseeing export control compliance in their areas of administrative responsibility and for supporting the ECO implementing the procedures set forth by the system.

 2. Principal Investigator